entzmingerc/drumcrow/README.md

 flaps = 4, no change, next step is 1/2

 ### CAW!
 TRIG SEQ IDEAS
-Try using trig seq simultaneously with external TT sequencing using CROW.C3
+Try using trig seq simultaneously with external TT sequencing using CROW.C3.
-Try sequencing trig seq parameters directly with CROW.C2
+Try sequencing trig seq parameters directly: `CROW.C2 560 RRAND V -5 V 5`
 Try setting all channels to the same note and volume using CROW.C3, and then sequence each channel differently.
 Try sequencing amp env cycle time `17X` for open / closed high hat sounds.
-Try turning on and off trigger sequencers at various rates to step patterns irregularly.
+Try turning on and off trigger sequencers to step patterns irregularly: `IF TOSS: CROW.C2 502`
-Try using flaps to change all channels' directions simultaneously.
+Try using flaps to change all channels' directions simultaneously: `CROW.C1 550`
 Try making noise by cranking tempo up to 2000 BPM and using subharmonic divisions and trigger length divisions.
 Try sequencing the lfo cycle rate with `16X`, make wubs with lfo frequency mod depth `31X` and PW mod depth `34X`.